-I’m not sure which I find more disturbing: a large adult louse feasting greedily on my scalp or its young, the nits, hatching in my hair and rushing for their first meal also on myscalp.
-Either way, both must be dealt with to stay hygienic.
+I’m not sure which I find more disturbing: a large adult louse feasting greedily on my scalp or its young, the nits, hatching in my hair and rushing for their first meal.
+Either way, both must be dealt with to save one’s scalp from becoming raw burger, which is never fashionable.

-Getting rid of nits is about finishing the job and ensuring the infestation is destroyed.
+Getting rid of nits is about finishing the job.
 Adults are easily destroyed with commercial lice shampoos (see below) and plucked out with nit combs.
 Head lice nits, however, take more effort.
 Most will survive the shampoos and creams and, even when an infestation is destroyed, both dead and empty nits will remain.
 Walking around with nits in your hair, even unviable ones, won’t win you any friends.
 In fact, as many school districts around the nation maintain a “no-nit” policy, they may just keep little Sara from getting her education (10% of all school children suffer head lice).
 But stop your fretting and scratching, for you can learn all you need to know about getting rid of nits here.

 Hygiene and Nits